npm package discovery and stats viewer.

 • A hierarchy branch is a sub-hierarchy under specific parent node, including the parent itself.
 In the above example, the branch of Node 2 contains Node 2, Node 2-0, Node 2-1 and Node 2-1-0.

 In the context of @itwin/presentation-hierarchies package, a hierarchy is built by requesting hierarchy levels from a hierarchy provider.
-The provider knows how to create hierarchy levels based on the data in an iModel and a hierarchy definition.
+A couple of built-in hierarchy provider implementations are delivered with the package - see hierarchy providers section for more information.

 Hierarchy nodes

-A HierarchyNode interface in the package represents a single node in a hierarchy.
-It contains information about what the node represents in the iModel (through it's key property), label and other properties.
+A HierarchyNode data structure in the package represents a single node in a hierarchy.
+It contains information about what the node represents (through it's key property), label and other properties.
 There are multiple types of nodes:

-• An instances node is based on one or more ECInstance(s) in the iModel.
-Its key is an InstancesNodeKey and contains identifiers of those ECInstances.
+• An instances node is based on one or more ECInstance(s) in an iModel.
+Its key is an InstancesNodeKey and contains identifiers of those ECInstances, in addition to imodelKey attribute that identifies the source iModel.

 • A grouping node groups one or more instances nodes.
 Its key is a GroupingNodeKey and contains the grouping criteria, which depends on the type of grouping: